-Applications for Higher qualification (e.g. BTech: Architectural Technology; M.BE; PhD) need to be made through the Department Secretariat.
-For coursework qualifications (i.e. BTech: Architectural Technology), please ensure applications are in in September of the year prior to intended registration.
+Applications for Higher qualification (e.g. Bachelor of the Built Environment Honours in Architecture; M.BE; PhD) need to be made through the Department Secretariat.
+For coursework qualifications (i.e. BBE Hons (Architecture)), please ensure applications are submitted in September of the year prior to intended registration.